ExpertPDF Pdf Creator - library for .NET 2.0 and .NET 3.5

 htmlStringToConvert - The HTML string convert to PDF.

 htmlStringBaseURL - The full URL of the page from where this string was taken used to resolve the images and CSS files referenced by a relative URL in the HTML string.
 This parameter is optional and the default value is NULL.
 When this parameter is NULL no base URL will be used.
-This paramter has effect only if the specified HTML string contains a HEAD element.
+This paramter has effect only if the specified HTML string contains a HEAD element <base href="baseURL" />.

 Below is a sample code extracted from the HtmlToPdf sample to demonstrate how easily is to add HTML to PDF conversion to a PDF page and in the document header and footer using the HtmlToPdfElement: